 Also known as Human Centered Design, Design Thinking has been the leading methodology driving ideas for businesses over the last 20 years.

 What makes Design Thinking unique is it helps you to dream up scores of ideas about new products and services from the user’s point of view.
 Creating innovative new solutions rooted in people’s actual needs.

-Brian is an expert in Business Model Canvas and Value Proposition Canvas and has been trained by Strategyzer on these leading tools.
+Brian is an expert and certified coach from Strategyzer in Business Model Canvas, Value Proposition Canvas and Testing Business Ideas.